Acly/krita-ai-diffusion/README.md

 automatically try to connect.
 Using a remote server is also possible this way.

 Please check the list of [required extensions and models](doc/comfy-requirements.md) to make sure your installation is compatible.

+### _Optional:_ Object selection tools (Segmentation)

+If you're looking for a way to easily select objects in the image, there is a [separate plugin](https://github.com/Acly/krita-ai-tools) which adds AI segmentation tools.

 ### GPU Cloud